ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

     - skipped("some reason")
     - append .pendingUntilFixed("message about the issue")

-ENUMERATION:
+## ENUMERATION:
 - play 2.5 json doesnt supports scala enumerators
 - can use enumeratum

-MACWIRE/DEPENDENCY-INJECT:
+## MACWIRE/DEPENDENCY-INJECT:
 - macwire are basically macros, except written in scala, versus c++ macros which are a syntax of their own
 - macwire happens pre-compile, guice i think happens runtime
-- from doug roper:
-    For DI, I care about:
+    - desired qualities:
-    1. Late binding, e.g. At the last moment, I can override ANY component in the graph WITHOUT refactoring my wirings.
+    > 1. Late binding, e.g. At the last moment, I can override ANY component in the graph WITHOUT refactoring my wirings.
 (Yes: Guice, cake, registry.
 No: macwire modules)
-    2. Nearly as fast as `new` (Yes: macwire modules, cake.
+    > 2. Nearly as fast as `new` (Yes: macwire modules, cake.
 No: Guice)
-    3. Multibinding (Yes: Guice, macwire modules sorta.
-No: cake) Also other things, but those are the big ones that differ in those approaches. (edited)
+    > 3. Multibinding (Yes: Guice, macwire modules sorta.
+No: cake)
+    > Also other things, but those are the big ones that differ in those approaches. (edited)
 - portkey uses @module annotation above class declarations, it must make classes vals' available in scope

-SCALATEST:
+## SCALATEST:
 - https://www.scalatest.org/user_guide/using_the_runner#filtering
 - using with sbt: https://www.scalatest.org/user_guide/using_scalatest_with_sbt

-AUTOMATION TESTING:
+## AUTOMATION TESTING:
 - https://www.scalatest.org/user_guide/using_scalatest_with_sbt
 - org.mockito.ArgumentCaptor, can capture arguments, can we used in "when" mocks or "verify" method calls
 - private method testing, supported by ScalaTest